 My name is Valerie Bentivegna.
+That’s an anagram for Inevitable Avenger.
 If you’d ask me to describe myself in three words (not that you did), I’d say: tall, nerdy and clumsy; not necessarily in that order.
 I translate seemingly complicated science subjects into something interesting and easy to understand by developing new, exciting and creative ways to inform, educate and engage non-scientists and the sci-curious of any age.

 I write about cool science, sometimes for my personal blog, and sometimes for other projects.